Lawmakers seek deal amid shutdown-DACA 'chaos'

 Senate Majority Whip John Cornyn described the proposal as the "sensible thing to do" and also had some choice words for the negotiations Friday night that included a failed procedural vote and left both sides scrambling to make a deal on the floor of the chamber.

-"It was, I would say, a little bit of chaos, is how I would describe it," the Texas senator said before entering his office Saturday morning
+"It was, I would say, a little bit of chaos, is how I would describe it," the Texas Republican said before entering his office Saturday morning

 GOP leaders see how much support there is for a three-week extension

-Republican leaders in Congress -- including the House and Senate Majority leaders -- are weighing support for a deal Saturday to re-open the federal government and keep it funded through February 8.
+Despite Democrats saying they would not accept a 3-week extension to government funding, Republican leaders in Congress -- including the House and Senate Majority leaders -- are still pushing a plan to funded government through February 8.
+Democrats want an extension of just a few days, believing that the momentum for negotiations will fizzle over a longer period.

-Eleven hours after the government shutdown Friday at midnight, House Majority Leader Kevin McCarthy said his members would accept such a deal, which is different from the bill the House passed earlier this week, which would keep the government funded until February 16.
+Eleven hours after the government shutdown Friday at midnight, House Majority Leader Kevin McCarthy said his members would accept a three week deal, which is different from the bill the House passed earlier this week, which would keep the government funded until February 16.

-"I believe we would accept if they went to February 8," the California Republican told reporters on Capitol Hill.
+"I believe we would accept if they went to February 8," the California Republican told reporters on Capitol Hill

-Senate Majority Leader Mitch McConnell, who spoke with Trump on Saturday morning, said Friday night he was open to the proposal.
+McConnell, who spoke with Trump on Saturday morning, said Friday night he was open to the proposal.

 But Republican support is only half the battle: the Senate needs 60 votes to pass the continuing resolution, and Republicans only control 51 seats.